cividi/spatial-data-package-platform/docs/graphql.md

-# graphql
+# GraphQL

+_Notes on our usage of the GraphQL-based query API._

+## sample queries

 go to '/graphql/' which opens the GraphiQL browser

-## sample queries

 ### gemeinden